black-hole-wahbi/Masroufy/README.md

 # Masroufy
-Masroufy is an mobile application ,i build it using kivy framework and this app can take save your money to the next level
+Masroufy is an mobile application ,i build it using kivy framework .
+This app can take save your money to the next level